HarperDB/documentation/docs/developers/operations-api/nosql-operations.md

 ## Search By Conditions

 Returns data from a table for one or more matching conditions.
+This supports grouping of conditions to indicate order of operations as well.

 * operation _(required)_ - must always be `search_by_conditions`
 * database _(optional)_ - database where the table you are searching lives.
 The default is `data`